U.S., China Reach Tentative Climate Compromise

-President Obama's arrival in Copenhagen on Friday provided a jolt of energy to the talks.
-He apparently came with no new dramatic proposals to win over poorer nations, but he worked to achieve what one delegate called "consensus by exhaustion."
+President Obama's appearance in Copenhagen on Friday provided a jolt of energy to the talks.
+He arrived with no new dramatic proposals to win over poorer nations, but he worked to achieve what one delegate called "consensus by exhaustion."

 "No country will get everything that it wants," Obama said Friday morning.

-One of the toughest sticking points has been the insistence by Washington and others on a global inspection regime that would monitor whether countries, including China and India, are meeting their emissions targets.
+One of the toughest sticking points was the insistence by Washington and others on a global inspection regime that would monitor whether countries, including China and India, are meeting their emissions targets.
 Beijing pledged to slow emissions but refused to agree to an independent monitoring system.

 "We will honor our word with real action," Chinese Premier Wen Jiabao said early on Friday before meeting privately with Obama for more than an hour.
 They met again later in the evening, along with Indian Prime Minister Manmohan Singh and South African President Jacob Zuma.

 2010 Treaty Target Dropped